-Though nitrate concentrations at monitor 7-96 historically have regularly exceeded the ODWS prior to 2013, they were within ODWS in recent years' with 2017 concentrations of 5.4 mg/L and 4.4 mg/L. Elevated nitrate has occurred historically, including prior to the start-up of the WRIC facility and is most likely a result of past land use.
-There were no exceedances of ODWS for the shallow groundwater monitors in 2017 for the parameters tested, except for chloride at 6b-96, 14b-01, 15b-01 and 17b-08, sodium at 6b-98, 15b-01, 17b-08 and 19b-08 and iron (previously discussed).
+Though nitrate concentrations at monitor 7-96 historically had regularly exceeded the ODWS prior to 2013, they were within ODWS in recent years' with 2018 concentrations of 4.96 mg/L and 3.11 mg/L. Elevated nitrate has occurred historically, including prior to the start-up of the WRIC facility and is most likely a result of past land use.
+There were no exceedances of ODWS for the shallow groundwater monitors in 2018 for the parameters tested, except for chloride at 7-96, 14b-01 and 15b-01, sodium at 15b-01 and iron (previously discussed).

-At 13b-01, both sodium and chloride have shown increasing trends since 2004, peaking in 2008 and slowly declining since then though 2017 concentrations have been variable for both parameters with the June 2017 concentrations amongst the lowest historically observed and the December 2017 concentrations amongst the highest historically observed.
+At 13b-01, both sodium and chloride have shown increasing trends since 2004, peaking in 2008 and then slowly declined.
+However, since about 2017 and into 2018, concentrations have been variable for both parameters with low June concentrations and higher December concentrations.
 Elevated sodium and chloride concentrations are likely due to road salt effects as this monitor is located adjacent to the access road to the Transfer Station and Dunlop Road.
 Since indicator parameter concentrations at monitor 13b-01 remain within background concentrations, it has been concluded that there are no leachate impacts.